 A creative trade is essentially a manual technique, brought to life by an extremely qualified professional in the production of unique objects or a small series.
 All craftsman trades conjure the creator’s imagination and the ensemble of their skills.

-Projects supported by Fondation Rémy Cointreau will be selected using eight criteria:
+Projects supported by Fondation Rémy Cointreau will be selected using nine criteria:

 Among the concerned artisan trades, the disciplines in this list below are recognized by l’INMA (l’Institut National des Métiers d’Art) in France: www.institut-metiersdart.org/metiers-art/fiches-metiers.